-- Recent use of antibiotics, medicine (such as bismuth) to control diarrhea, enemas, or laxatives.
+- You recently used antibiotics, medicine (such as bismuth) to control diarrhea, enemas, or laxatives.

-- Recent X-ray tests using a contrast material containing barium.
+- You recently had X-ray tests using a contrast material containing barium.

-- A stool sample that is mixed with urine.
+- Your stool sample is mixed with urine.

-- Not getting the stool sample to the lab for testing quickly enough.
+- You did not get the stool sample to the lab for testing quickly enough.

 What To Think About